ECS-251-W2020/final-project-group-1/meeting-notes/meeting2_19Feb.md

        Jayneel:
-              started with a UI fuzzer, realised strace does the work on each individual command. worked on implementing a basic system call- "Hello! username", following a [Tutorial] on a Ubuntu System
+              started with a UI fuzzer, realised strace does the work on each individual command. worked on implementing a basic system call- "Hello! username", following a (tutorial)[https://medium.com/anubhav-shrimal/adding-a-hello-world-system-call-to-linux-kernel-dad32875872] on a Ubuntu System

        Dhruvatara: